-Agency recommendation Findings 1.3 The concept of inclusion is clarified in education policy as an agenda that increases quality and equity for all learners.
-(Policy aims to address underachievement) 1.3.1 Inclusion refers to the school/business aspiration to organise education based on the variation found between learners in a group.
+Agency recommendation Findings education policy as an agenda that increases quality and equity for all learners.
+(Policy aims to address underachievement 1.3.1 Inclusion refers to the school/business aspiration to organise education based on the variation found between learners in a group.
 The term is interpreted as the school/business endeavour to include all learners.
-Integration implies adapting a learner (who is considered to 'deviate' from the business) to an organisation, rather than adapting the organisation to the learner (Special Support in Individual and Group Teaching, p.
-41). of all vulnerable groups including children 1.3.2 Curriculum for Compulsory School, 2011, chapter 1, The mission and values of education: with disabilities.)
-Values: The school's task is to allow each individual learner to find their unique character and thereby participate in community life by giving their best in responsible freedom.
+Integration implies adapting a learner (who is considered to 'deviate' from the business) to an organisation, rather than adapting the organisation to the learner (Special Support in Individual and Group Teaching , p.
+41).
+Curriculum for Compulsory School, 2011, chapter 1, The mission and values of education: Values: The school's task is to allow each individual learner to find their unique character and thereby participate in community life by giving their best in responsible freedom.
 An equivalent education: Teaching should be adapted to each learner's requirements and needs.
 It will promote continued learning and knowledge development, based on learners' backgrounds, previous experiences, languages and knowledge.
 The Education Act stipulates that education in each school form and in the leisure-time centre must be equivalent, wherever in the country it is organised.
 The standards of equivalence are stated through the national objectives.
 Equal education does not mean that the teaching is to be designed in the same way everywhere or that the school's resources are distributed equally.
 Attention should be paid to the learners' different conditions and needs.
 There are also different ways to reach the goal.
 The school has a special responsibility to those learners who, for various reasons, have difficulty in achieving the goals of education.
 Therefore, teaching can never be designed the same way for everyone.
 The school will actively and consciously promote learners' equal rights and opportunities, regardless of gender identity.
 The school also has a responsibility to counter gender patterns that limit learners' learning, choice and development.
 How the school organises education, how the learners interact, and what demands and expectations they assume, shape their perceptions of what is female and male.
 The school should therefore organise education so that learners meet and work together, as well as try and develop their abilities and interests,